top of page

 ABOUT THE BOOK CLUB

 All are welcome to join our book club!
-We read one book quarterly and alternate between week days and weekends so all members can attend.
+We read one book monthly and read mostly on Sundays.
 Books with feminist themes are chosen by a member vote, and we discuss and debate the works over snacks and beverages.
 It's fun, free, and socially distanced!

-Join our MeetUp Group for book club updates!
+Join our MeetUp Group and our Meetup book group for book club updates!

 PREVIOUS SELECTIONS